GigaDAO/GovernanceModel/README.md

    1) gDAO config settings adjustment - this triggers a general election to change basic DAO settings.
    2) Emergency Vote of No Confidence - A supermajority vote by holders can dissolve existing Council.
 2) The Council Voting Contract can be used to trigger the following special election types:
-   1) Council Member Impeachment - A supermajority of Council votes can impeach one board member and automatically promote the next highest candidate from the most recent general election.
+   1) Council Member Impeachment - A supermajority of Council votes can impeach one council member and automatically promote the next highest candidate from the most recent general election.
-   2) Emergency Vote of No Confidence - the Council can dissolve itself - thus removing any personal liability associated with holding private keys linked to `is_board_member = true` status.
+   2) Emergency Vote of No Confidence - the Council can dissolve itself - thus removing any personal liability associated with holding private keys linked to `is_council_member = true` status.